visualpharm/Lunacy/docs/index_updated.md

   <br>

-You may delete the entire collection just by hovering the mouse cursor over the collection in the list of collections and clicking on the trash can icon:
+To delete the entire collection, hover the mouse cursor over the collection in the list of collections.
+Click on the <b>"trash can"</b> button:

  <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/delete_entire_collection_with_trash_can.png'>
  </p>

   <br>

-Another way to delete the entire collection or change its title is to click on the more options icon while you are within a given collection.
-A menu with two options will show up: <b>edit title</b> of the collection and <b>delete</b> the entire collection:
+Another way to delete the entire collection or to change its title is to click on the <b>"more options"</b> button while you are within a given collection.
+A menu with two options will show up.
+The options are: <b>"edit title"</b> of the collection and <b>"delete"</b> the entire collection.

    <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/edit_title_or_delete_entire_collection.png'>
  </p>

  </details>
 </li>